maliMirkec/personal-website/site/articles/using-css-variables-for-reduced-motion-on-a-global-scale.md

 So, how do CSS Variables help us?
 To answer that question, I would like to show you the “regular” way to reduce the motion in CSS.
 Let’s say we have three elements and three different hover transitions with the same transition duration.

-> _A quick reminder that you should animate only the following properties to avoid paint and layout recalculations: opacity, transform, rotate, and skew._
+> _A quick reminder that you should animate only the following properties to avoid paint and layout recalculations: opacity and transform._
 >
 > _[Learn more at MDN Web Docs](https://developer.mozilla.org/en-US/docs/Tools/Performance/Scenarios/Animating_CSS_properties#css_property_cost)._